troglobit/finit/README.md

 # Fallback if /etc/hostname is missing
 host default

-# Runlevel to start after bootstrap, runlevel 'S'
+# Runlevel to start after bootstrap, 'S', default: 2
 runlevel 2

 # Services to be monitored and respawned as needed